andresebr/kumodd/docs/guide/How-to-Verify-Data.md

 it does not connect to Google Drive, and does not require any network access or credentials.

 Either way (__-list__ or __-verify__ options), Kumodd confirms whether each file's MD5, file size, and Last Modified and Last Accessed are correct.
-In addition, it confirms whether the MD5 of the metadata matches the preserved MD5.
+In addition, it confirms whether the MD5 of the metadata on disk matches the MD5 of the metadata originally read from Google Drive.

 ### Download Google Drive Metadata to Verify Local Data